 Our approach includes 5 key components:

-- A taxonomy of 89 categories for income and expenditure enclosed below that truly creates an accurate picture of people’s financial lives.
+- A taxonomy for income and expenditure that truly creates an accurate picture of people’s financial lives.
 Its sole purpose is to generate intelligence from Open Banking data to aid decision making.
 The range of categories goes from unauthorised overdraft charges to water, mortgage payments, payday loans and gambling.
 Whilst this approach significantly increases the technical complexity in the development of the solution, it does provide the depth of insights required to make intelligent decisions

 - An artificial intelligence engine that mimics human behaviour and categorises transactional data in real-time across the entire Open Banking ecosystem to eliminate the current inaccurate, inefficient and manual processes